rnowling/rnowling.github.io/_posts/2025-04-23-sql-event-processing-schema.md

    the identifier.
 1. For each consumer:
    1. A table that tracks the processing status of each event by that consumer.
-The table's columns include the event identifier, the event timestamp, and a boolean indicating whether the event has been processed.
-The table will have an index on the date and status.
+The table's columns include the event identifier, the event timestamp, the received timestamp, and a processed timestamp with a NULL meaning the event hasn't been processed
+      (successfully).
+The table will have an index on the received and processed timestamp.
    1. A trigger that inserts a record into the events processed states table whenever a new event inserted into the raw events table.

 The consumer can process a single or batch of unprocessed events by: